About

 Our Story

 The 2007 Solar Decathlon winning project inspired Chris to design the Net-Zero Modular I Infill House, which was to be erected on a typical residential lot.
 It was designed on a 12′ module and leveraged passive ventilation via belvedere-like roof lanterns that incorporated both clerestory windows and solar-powered mechanical ventilation.
+This project has led to multiple high-performance housing prototypes which he continues to develop as “affordable to buy and affordable to own” homes.

 Creating our first passive building designs